Dental Implants vs Bridges

 On the other hand, the dental implant procedure often takes longer (typically up to six months), is a more complex procedure, and also requires multiple dental visits.

 The decision of whether to go forward with a dental implant or bridge is an individual one.
-In a free dental consultation (which includes 3D dental imaging), we can determine if you’re a good candidate for dental implants and explain the process in detail, as well as the costs and potential insurance coverage.
+In a free dental consultation (which includes X-rays), we can determine if you’re a good candidate for dental implants and explain the process in detail, as well as the costs and potential dental insurance coverage.